cscart/docs/core/front-end/microformats.rst

      * Assign the microformat ``cm-sumbit`` to the element.
      * In the ``data-ca-dispatch`` attribute, provide the dispatch to which the form is submitted (in the format *dispatch[controller.mode]*).
      * Optional, only if the element is outside the form to submit: In the ``data-ca-target-form`` attribute, provide the form name or id.

-* ``cm-submit-link`` - assigned to the link to be clicked for performing a submit.
-A hidden input of type *submit* is added and actually gets clicked.
-* ``cm-tools-list`` - assigned to a container holding links, that submit the form when clicked.
-The ``rev`` attribute of the links must contain the form name.

 Sending a form to a new or a parent window
 ------------------------------------------